Edwards v National Coal Board: Outcome

-"Reasonably practicable" is a narrower term than "physically possible" and seems to me to imply that a computation must be made by the owner, in which the quantum of risk is placed on one scale and the sacrifice involved in the measures necessary for averting the risk (whether in money, time or trouble) is placed in the other; and that if it be shown that there is a gross disproportion between them - the risk being insignificant in relation to the sacrifice - the defendants discharge the onus on them.
+"Reasonably practicable" is a narrower term than "physically possible" and seems to me to imply that a computation must be made by the owner, in which the quantum of risk is placed on one scale and the sacrifice involved in the measures necessary for averting the risk (whether in money, time or trouble) is placed in the other; and that if it be shown that there is a gross disproportion between them – the risk being insignificant in relation to the sacrifice – the defendants discharge the onus on them.
 Moreover, this computation falls to be made by the owner at a point of time anterior to the accident.

 Significance

-This case established the concept of "reasonable practicability."
+This case was not the first to establish the concept of "reasonable practicability", which was already in the Coal Mines Act 1911 and had been considered in Coltness Iron v.
+Sharp (1938).
+However, the case set precedent for the interpretation of "reasonably practicable".
 The Court of Appeal decided that "reasonably practicable" was a more narrowly defined phrase than what was "physically possible."
 This allowed for the creation of equations that measured the risk present in a given situation against the reasonable practicability of mitigating that risk.
 In other words, the equation asked if averting the risk was worth the effort it took to negate that risk.
 In addition, the court in Edwards determined that the size and wealth of the company should have no bearing on such decisions.